reingart/pg8000/doc/dbapi.rst

             printf format codes, eg. ``WHERE name=%s``
         pyformat
             Python format codes, eg. ``WHERE name=%(paramname)s``

-.. attribute:: paramstyle

-    String property containing the database version as reported by the server.

-    This is an extension to the DBAP specification.

 .. attribute:: STRING
 .. attribute:: BINARY
 .. attribute:: NUMBER